riccardocalligaro/registro_elettronico/README.md

 Flutter client for eletronic school register management using clean architecture(Classeviva).

-Technologies and library that we will use:
+Technologies and libraries that we will use:

 - 🔝 Flutter + Dart
 - 📡 Retrofit + Dio for API requests